Strengthening Health Systems to Reduce Lead Exposure

 A Global Initiative

-Learn more about each project in Colombia, Indonesia, Kyrgyzstan, Peru, and Maharashtra, India.
+Explore project updates in Colombia, Indonesia, Kyrgyzstan, Peru, and Maharashtra, India.

 Funding for this project is provided by Takeda Pharmaceutical Company Limited.
 Learn more about Takeda’s Global CSR Program.